Hilbert College Logo

 Admission to professional schools is highly competitive, so completing a pre-professional program can help you stand out from the crowd.

-Hilbert offers pre-professional programs in health (medicine, nursing, pharmacy, dental, optometry and veterinary medicine) and law.
+Hilbert offers pre-professional programs in health (

 Benefits of Pre-Professional Programs